MovingBlocks/terasology-key-server/docs/install.md

 # Database installation
 Two rolse/users are created, one is the administrator of the database and is used to create the tables and stored procedures (to avoid using the root user), the other one will be used by the web application and will only have access to selected stored procedures (no direct access to the data).
+* Install the following PostgreSQL extensions: [pgmail](https://github.com/captbrando/pgMail) and [pgsql-http](https://github.com/pramsey/pgsql-http). refer to their READMEs for more detailed instructions.
 * Using the root user, create the "admin" role:
 ```
 user@server:~$ su - postgres